arman226/react-form-keeper/README.md

-# Getting Started with Create React App
+# React Form-Keeper

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Validate your input fields using this NPM Package.
+This Library is very useful for any React JS developer who wants to make the validation of his/her forms easier!

 ## Available Scripts